Embeddings & Vector Databases

 - Keyword search is sufficient

-- Your corpus is tiny (embedding and searching in memory can work)
+- Your corpus is tiny (in-memory search can work)

 - You use a managed RAG product that includes storage

-The >Model Directory includes embedding providers (OpenAI, Cohere, open-source) and vector databases (Pinecone, Weaviate, Qdrant, Chroma).
+The Model Directory includes embedding providers and vector databases.
 Filter by "embeddings," "vector database," or "RAG" to find options.
-Many AI platforms bundle embeddings and vector storage, so you may not need separate tools.